Narscor/ltp/README.md

 ltp
 ===

-Learn to Program Book's Exercises
+Attempted solutions to exerices in the Learn to Program Book by Chris Pine.